What is Lindy?

 - Marketing ops teams replace one-off Zapier flows with agents that handle the whole branching decision tree

-Plus the agent template library lets teams clone existing patterns instead of building from scratch.
-A team that has never built an agent before can clone a lead-routing template, swap in their CRM credentials, and have it running in an afternoon.
+The agent template library lets teams clone existing patterns instead of building from scratch.
+Someone who has never built an agent can clone a lead-routing template, swap in their CRM credentials, and have it running in an afternoon.

 A few specifics worth knowing: